Air Source Heat Pump Efficiency

-Unlike gas boilers, air-source heat pumps can work at more than 100% efficiency – the higher the efficiency of the heat pump, the less power it needs to output the same heat for your water & radiators.
+Air-source heat pumps can be more than 100% efficient, unlike gas boilers.
+This means they use less power to provide the same heat for your water and radiators.
+The higher the heat pump’s efficiency, the less energy it needs.
 Using less power for the same heat output translates into two key benefits:

 But what affects heat pump efficiency?
 Here are all the things we discuss: